Money Management Tips

 2. Set aside emergency funds

-4. Set up a checking account or savings account
+4. Set up a checking account and savings account

-- Banks usually offer free checking and savings accounts allowing students to avoid withdrawal, fund transfer fees, minimum deposit amounts.
+Banks usually offer free checking and savings accounts for students to avoid withdrawal fees, fund transfer fees and minimum deposit amounts.

-Savings accounts are meant to help you grow your savings faster by offering a higher interest rate than other transaction accounts.
+Savings accounts help you grow your savings faster by offering higher interest rates as compared to other transaction accounts.

 5. Look out for supermarket specials, MSA discounts & student specials